ITfoxtec/FoxIDs/docs/claim-transform-task.md

 ```

 If other errors occur, the API should return HTTP code 500 or another appropriate error code.
-It is recommended to add a technical error message in to the return body.
+It is recommended to add a technical error message in `ErrorMessage`.
 The error message can then later be found in the FoxIDs logs.

-> Error messages returned from the API is NOT displayed for the user only logged.
+> Error messages returned from the API in `ErrorMessage` is NOT displayed for the user only logged.

 ### API Sample
-The sample [ExternalClaimsApiSample](https://github.com/ITfoxtec/FoxIDs.Samples/tree/main/src/ExternalClaimsApiSample) show how to implement the API in ASP.NET Core 8.
+The sample [ExternalClaimsApiSample](https://github.com/ITfoxtec/FoxIDs.Samples/tree/main/src/ExternalClaimsApiSample) show how to implement the API in ASP.NET Core.

-You can user this [Postman collection](https://github.com/ITfoxtec/FoxIDs.Samples/tree/main/src/ExternalClaimsApiSample/external-claims-api.postman_collection.json) to call and test the sample with [Postman](https://www.postman.com/downloads/).
+You can user this [Postman collection](https://github.com/ITfoxtec/FoxIDs.Samples/tree/main/src/ExternalClaimsApiSample/external-claims-api.postman_collection.json) to call and test your API with [Postman](https://www.postman.com/downloads/).

 ### Configure
 Configure to call your API in a claims transformation in [FoxIDs Control Client](control.md#foxids-control-client).